bradyo/commando-php/README.md

 up to the developer.

 Commando has no View, Model, or DI layers.
-Those choices are all up to the developer and can vary between modules if needed.
+Those choices are all up to the developer and can vary between modules as needed.

 Commando:
 - provides RequestHandler and ShellHandler interfaces
-- constructs and application in a compositional way using configs and Module objects, an Application is just a unit to hold config and Modules and execute commands
-- provides web and shell error handlers
+- provides default web and shell error handlers

 Principles:
+- construct applications in a compositional way using configs and Module objects, an Application is just a unit for hold config and Modules and execute commands
 - conventional Controller classes replaced by Handler classes, which do only one thing
 - provide simple interfaces to implement
 - favor composition over inheritance